Ucas Tariff: what you need to know about Ucas points

-Only around a third of undergraduate courses list a Tariff entry requirement at the moment; the rest just list grades.
-It doesn't make any difference, and one way isn’t 'easier' or harder than the other - it's just a different calculation.
+Not all universities use Ucas Tariff requirements; those that don't just list grades.
+It doesn't make any difference, and one way isn’t 'easier' or harder than the other – it's just a different calculation.

 Remember, as well as using the universities' website, you can always check a course's up-to-date entry requirements here on The Uni Guide; once you’ve searched for a course, you can read exactly what grades or Ucas points that university is asking for.